Ferrite-FEM/Ferrite.jl/README.md

 [Julia Community Standards][standards].

 ## Related packages
-The following registered packages are part of the `Ferrite.jl` ecosystem in addition to Ferrite itself:
+The following registered packages are part of the Ferrite ecosystem in addition to Ferrite itself:
 * [Tensors.jl][Tensors]: Used throughout Ferrite for efficient tensor manipulation.
 * [FerriteViz.jl][FerriteViz]: [Makie.jl][Makie]-based visualization of Ferrite data.
 * [FerriteGmsh.jl][FerriteGmsh]: Create, interact with, and import [Gmsh][Gmsh] meshes into Ferrite.